 - Assets-Driven and Strength-Based Practice: We recognize that our community has significant strengths alongside needs.
 For example, students and families demonstrate incredible resilience in the face of challenges.
 We seek to extend that strength to the academic environment.
-By conducting home visits, we are able to seek understanding of the barriers to student achievement in order to support families. - Racially Just and Restorative School Climates: We have invested in PBIS and CKH over several years, including restorative practices to support students in conflict, discipline and community.
-Our counselor also pushes into classes on a weekly basis to teach various relevant lessons in response to trending behavioral concerns. - Powerful, Culturally Proficient and Relevant Instruction: We have made a concerted effort to recruit and hire staff members that reflect the demographic profile of our students; for example, 53% of staff identify as persons of color.
+Desert View's tagline is "Home Away From Home".
+We value the connection between the school and our families and the ability to hold events that are family oriented.
+Further, that connection creates a climate in which our students are eager to come to school. - Racially Just and Restorative School Climates: We have invested in a positive behavioral interventions and support system over several years, including restorative practices to support students in conflict, discipline and community.
+We embrace the concept of educating students in place of punitive practices.
+Desert View values educating students using conflict resolution whenever possible. - Powerful, Culturally Proficient and Relevant Instruction: We have made a concerted effort to recruit and hire staff members that reflect the demographic profile of our students; for example, 32% of teachers identify as persons of color.
 All staff members engage in consistent professional development to ensure instructional practices support our scholars in culturally relevant and responsive practices, particularly in support of English learners.
-We acknowledge and celebrate our various cultural backgrounds throughout the year.

-Shared Decision Making and Participatory Practices: Our school has a committed Instructional Leadership Team that includes teachers and other core staff members; all significant data and decisions related to instruction are vetted through this team.
-Further, we have recruited highly engaged parents to lead our PTO, SSC, ELAC and AAAC.
-Together we identify and address our site needs with parents as volunteers during facilitation.
+Desert View teachers understand different racial and ethnic groups' cultural values, traditions, and contributions to society, and incorporate that knowledge into their instruction.
+Desert View teachers help students achieve academic success while still validating their cultural identities. - Shared Decision Making and Participatory Practices: Our school has a committed Instructional Leadership Team that includes teachers and other core staff members; all significant data and decisions related to instruction are vetted through this team.
+Further, we have recruited highly engaged parents and teachers to lead our School Site Council.
+Desert View also has recently established a PTA that is involved in creating a positive experience for our students both academically and socially.
+Our school has a high percentage of foster and homeless families that often need additional supports.
+Our Family Ambassador connects with our parents in multiple capacities.
+She conducts Parenting Partner Workshops; Assists parents who are furthering their education, organizes monthly breakfast with the principals, calls parents who are experiencing chronic absenteeism and tardies to offer assistance, and calls parents who may need additional resources.